getiria-onsongo/itallic-public/README.md

 cases, missing data.
 This tool, an **I**ntegrated **T**ool for **A**utomatic **L**at **L**ong **I**mputation
 and **C**leaning (ITALLIC), automatically detects and corrects errors in location data and imputes missing values for location-dependent data, such as region name.

+### Installation
+ITALLICs is written in pure Python, but has several dependecies such as GeoPandas that can be challenging to install.
+Therefore, we recommend installing ITALLIC using the ``Easy Way''.
+For those with experience using pip, we also provide instruction for installing using pip.